cmdline-outi/cmdline-outi.github.io/index.md

 My major at university is linguistics.
 I'm focusing on general linguistics and not on language technology but I thought that this command line course could still be useful for me.
 My minor is East Asian studies.

-My hobbies are art, jogging and reading.
-I like watching nature documentaries.
+My hobbies are art, jogging and reading and I like watching nature documentaries.
 My favourite things to do on my free time are drawing and painting so I spend a lot of time creating art.
-I am very interested in the Japanese culture and language and I also enjoy learning languages in general.
+I am very interested in Japanese culture and language and I also enjoy learning languages in general.

 ## Find me on